 All is not lost.
 In fact, this is our season!

-This morning my eyelids peered over the top of the comforter, I willed the coffee pot to brew itself and Instagram me a cup to my night stand, cause the floor was just to far down and cold to set a toasty foot on.
+This morning my eyelids peered over the top of the comforter, I willed the coffee pot to brew itself and Instagram me a cup to my night stand, cause the floor was just too far down and cold to set a toasty foot upon.
 And then I remembered all those little darlings who headed back to school 2 hours earlier, probably in the dark, fighting back tears through sleep crusted eyes, craving just one more morning curled up at home in their pajamas.
 Poor babies.

-So I got up and looked to see what my spoiled darlings were up to, having no clue their peers were walking barefoot in the snow, uphill both ways.
+So I got up and looked to see what my spoiled darlings were up to, having no clue their peers were walking barefoot in the snow uphill both ways.
 I figured they were probably drinking cocoa and finishing off the New Year’s kolaches to the tune of Tom and Jerry.
 But though they were still in their pajamas, I found one continuing his self taught coding books, one practicing his guitar, and the other quietly toasting himself a bagel with cream cheese and reading the directions on a new game.

 They were not the least bit gloomy about the end of the holiday season.
 It wasn’t the end of probation and back to the slammer for my homeschoolers.
 They were home and doing just what they wanted to do.
 And miraculously that involved self driven learning.